Call Center Cost Per Call: How to Calculate, Benchmark & Reduce It?

-Knowing your call center cost per call helps you manage your budget and improve overall performance.
+Knowing how much you spend on each call helps you manage your budget and improve overall performance.
 It shows where your money goes and helps you find ways to reduce unnecessary spending.
-When you lower the cost per call without affecting service quality, you improve efficiency and customer satisfaction.

 Highlights:

-- You can calculate the cost per call by dividing the total call center cost by the total calls handled during a specific period of time.
+You can calculate the cost per call by dividing the total call center cost by the total calls handled during a specific period of time.

-- Agents’ wages, call handling time, call volume, and service provider influence the call center cost per call.
+Agents’ wages, call handling time, call volume, and service provider influence the call center cost per call.

-- Call centres should optimize call routing, use cloud-based software tools, provide training to agents, and implement self-service options to reduce cost per call.
+Call centres should optimize call routing, use cloud-based software tools, provide training to agents, and implement self-service options to reduce cost per call.

-What Is Call Center Cost per Call?
+What Is Call Center Cost Per Call?

-To calculate the cost per call, divide the total cost of the call center over a specific period by the total number of incoming and outgoing calls handled during the same period.
-You can calculate the cost weekly, monthly, or yearly per your preferences or requirements.
+Cost per call is calculated by dividing total operational expenses (labor, technology, overhead, training) of the call center over a specific period by the total number of calls, including inbound and outbound calls handled during that same period.

 Where,

-Factors Influencing Call Center Cost per Call
+What are the Factors Influencing Call Center Cost Per Call?

 The cost per call for a call center depends on factors such as agents' wages, the technology used, call volume, and economies of scale.